wpexpertsio/license-manager-woocommerce/readme.txt

 == Upgrade Notice ==

+= 3.0.6 =
+- Improved - Scripts would load on license manager specific pages only.

 = 3.0.5 =
-- Fixed - Settings were not updating.
+- Fixed - Settings not updating after update.
 - Fixed - Php warning in some cases.

 = 3.0.4 =